• Skip to primary navigation

 If you want to marinade your chicken all day because you will be gone I highly recommend using frozen chicken in the marinade, then placing in the fridge or the lemon will start to break down the chicken after 2 hours if you used thawed chicken!

 You can serve anything that you want!
-Any type of vegetable would go great with this or go on the lighter side and serve it up with a nice side salad like this Grilled Caesar Salad.
+Any type of vegetable, like easy Grilled Vegetables, would go great with this or serve it up with a nice side salad like this Grilled Caesar Salad.

 A quick marinade can make your protein have so much flavor!
 Here are a few of our most popular marinade recipes!